 Gluten can be found in all sorts of unexpected places, so it’s always worth checking the labels on a product before you buy it.
-There are some products that commonly contain gluten – find out what they are so you can avoid them.
+There are some products that commonly contain gluten – find out what they are so you know to double-check the label.

 Regardless of whether a product is naturally gluten free, it’s important to check whether it is manufactured in a gluten free environment or if gluten-containing ingredients have been added in.
 Here's some common products that gluten can hide in.

 Spreading jam on a piece of toasted Juvela White Bread is a great way to start the day.
 However, not all jams will be suitable for people with coeliac disease.
 Wheat-based ingredients may be used as a thickener, or it may be manufactured in a factory with a risk of cross contamination.

 Popular gluten free jam choices in the UK include Bonne Maman and Hartley’s.

 Chewing gum can contain glucose syrup sourced from wheat.
 Although you don't swallow gum, you may still ingest enough of the flavouring to cause a reaction if the gum contains gluten.
 If the chewing gum is sweetened with glucose syrup sourced from wheat or has a “may contain” warning, then it isn’t suitable for coeliacs.

 Soy sauce is essentially fermented soy and wheat, which contains gluten.
 But don’t worry – tamari soy sauce is a naturally gluten free variety made without wheat, so you can substitute soy sauce for tamari in your favourite recipes.

 Stock cubes are essential for homemade gravies and adding flavour to all kinds of dishes.
 They are occasionally made with wheat flour, which usually serves as a thickener.